Great Internet Mersenne Prime Search: Third-party software

 In addition, PrimeNet accepts other forms of data contributions from projects such as TJOAI (Tadashi Taura's custom software to trial-factor many Mersenne numbers at once).

 Primes found

-All Mersenne primes are of the form M_{p} = 2^{p} − 1, where p is a prime number itself.
+All Mersenne primes are of the form M_{p} = 2^{p} − 1, where p is a prime number.
 The smallest Mersenne prime in this table is 2^{1398269} − 1.

 The first column is the rank of the Mersenne prime in the (ordered) sequence of all Mersenne primes; GIMPS has found all known Mersenne primes beginning with the 35th.